Other Activities

 Widening the Circle

-From 2016-21, our Reconciliation team invited Indigenous leaders to speak and lead educational events and encouraged congregational participation in events offered by Reconciliation Saskatoon and the Office of the Treaty Commissioner.
-Building on the work of this team, Widening the Circle has a broad mandate to find ways to understand and decrease racism, work towards truth and reconciliation, enhance cultural awareness, and dismantle oppression.
-The members have been learning about these issues together and are exploring ways to engage the whole congregation in further learning, in Sunday services as well as other formats.
+The members of Widening the Circle turn our eighth principle into action and find ways to understand and decrease racism, work towards truth and reconciliation, enhance cultural awareness, and dismantle oppression.
+We have been learning about these issues together and are exploring ways to engage the whole congregation in further learning, in Sunday services as well as other formats.
+All are welcome.

 Children and Youth